amzn/oss-dashboard/README.md

 ## Setup

 * Install the dependencies listed above.
-* Create a file in the root named config-github.yml containing your GitHub access token.
+* Create a file (outside of the git clone) to contain your GitHub access token.
 Set the permissions to 600.

 Example file: